ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Let’s explore what sparks might fly when TypeScript and React come together.</blockquote>

 <h3>4.
-Next.js vs React (2024): Key Differences Explained - <a href="https://medium.com/nerd-for-tech/next-js-vs-react-2024-key-differences-explained-8635605b0939" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Comprehensive Guide to React Context API: Why, When, and How to Use It - <a href="https://medium.com/@sumitlaxane06/a-comprehensive-guide-to-react-context-api-why-when-and-how-to-use-it-a53f2a50b841" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Subhadip Saha`**
+✍️ **posted by `Sumit Laxane`**

-<blockquote>Next.js and React are powerful tools in web development, each with its unique strengths.
-Dive into this guide to explore their differences…</blockquote>
+<blockquote>Introduction : -
+React is a powerful library for building user interfaces, but as applications grow in size and complexity, managing state…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>